Coolcate Logo

 A Brief History of Gambling in London

+Ever wonder about gambling in London?
 Gambling whether at land-based or online casinos is a big deal, a real big deal.
 By the end of this year alone, experts predict that the combined annual revenues from casino games to be in the hundreds of billions of dollars for online casino operators alone.
 This is a staggering sum when taking into consideration that we are not even mentioning the popularity of traditional brick and mortar casinos.

-A history of wealth
+A History of Wealth

-And poverty
+And Poverty

 However, London was not without its turmoil.
-The city had a large class disparity, and despite its appearance of grandeur, many of its citizens suffered in poverty.
+The city had a large class disparity.
+Despite its appearance of grandeur, many of its citizens suffered in poverty.
 Despite all of this, one constant has endured, gambling.
 From kings, queens and princes to prisoner and peons, the city’s obsession with all things gambling remains unchanged.
+London is, and has always been a magnate for the lucky (and unlucky) to risk their fortunes.
+So without further ado, CoolCat Online Casino looks at a brief history of gambling in London.

-London and gambling origins
+London and Gambling Origins

-London’s rich cultural tapestry features many highlights, yet one overlooked aspect is its long history of gambling.
+gambling in Roman timesLondon’s rich cultural tapestry features many highlights, yet one overlooked aspect is its long history of gambling.
 Gambling has existed in various forms throughout the world and in Europe since the Stone Age.
-In Britain, it can be traced back as far as the Roman period.
+In Britain, gambling went on as far back as the Roman period.

-Gambling in Roman times
+Gambling in Roman Times

-The crusades and after
+The Crusades and After

 The irony is that King Henry was an inveterate gambler himself, yet it would remain legal for the wealthy.
 Traditionally, the rich were known to wager their fortunes on anything from horse racing to jousting and hunting events to cockfights and combat.
 Lower classes would continue to enjoy betting against one another in dice and card games.

-Enter the lottery
+Enter the Lottery

 However, like any “good” monarchy, the British Empire had its sights set on expansion.
 Amusingly, King Henry’s own daughter, Queen Elizabeth I, authorized England’s first national lottery in 1569.
 Common people could now participate to win coveted jackpots, the first of these amounting to £5,000.
 Incredibly, the jackpot also included immunity from arrest for petty crimes to the winner.